 Impulse buys are dangerous, and after our shopping binge, we didn’t even really want all that stuff to begin with.
 Curb your impulse spending by impulse saving instead.

-Reward yourself for not giving into impulse buys, with a program like ImpulseSave.
-I was able to save an extra $535 in 3 months using ImpulseSave, to put towards paying down debt.
+Reward yourself for not giving into impulse buys, by transferring your small savings every time you don’t purchase something (like a cup of coffee).
+I was able to save an extra $535 in 3 months to put towards paying down debt, using this strategy.

 9. Time Your Purchase